Fleurie (musician)

-Lauren Strahm (born October 10, 1990), better known by her stage name Fleurie, is an American musician from Nashville, Tennessee.
+Lauren Sloat (born October 10, 1990), better known by her stage name Fleurie, is an American musician from Nashville, Tennessee.
 Her first album, Love and War, was released on September 19, 2016.
-Songs from the album have been featured in Marvel's Cloak & Dagger, Reign, Bones, Pretty Little Liars, Saving Hope, Queen Sugar, Scream, Shadowhunters, and Station 19, among others.
+Songs from the album have been featured in Atypical, Cloak & Dagger, Reign, Bones, Pretty Little Liars, Saving Hope, Queen Sugar, Scream, Shadowhunters, and Station 19, among others.
 Fleurie toured internationally including headline dates in China and support dates with Owl City in Japan and South Korea in November 2018.

 Early life

-Strahm was born on October 10, 1990, in a suburb of Detroit.
+Strahm was born Lauren Elizabeth Strahm on October 10, 1990, in Canton, Michigan, which is a suburb of Detroit.
 She began writing songs at age 11 but did not share them with anyone until she was 17.
-At age 19, she released a Christian album under her birth name.

-At age 21 she chose to move to Nashville after college to pursue music as a career.
+At age 21, she moved to Nashville after college to pursue music as a career.